FIDEScommunity/DIIP/spec/spec.md

 The Dutch Decentralized Identity Profile, or DDIP for short, defines a set of requirements against existing specifications to enable the interoperable issuance and presentation of Verifiable Credentials (VCs) between Wallets and Verifiers.

 This document is not a specification, but a **profile**.
 It outlines existing specifications required for implementations to interoperate among each other.
-It also clarifies mandatory to implement features for the optionalities mentioned in the referenced specifications.
+It also clarifies mandatory to implement features for the optionalities mentioned in the referenced specifications. <<The main rationale for selecting these standards is easy adoption.>>

 The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol for the request and verification of W3C JWT VCs as W3C Verifiable Presentations ([[ref: VC Data Model v1.1]]).
 A full list of the open standards used in this profile can be found in [Overview of the Open Standards Requirements](#overview-of-the-open-standards-requirements).